-This region of British Columbia, belted by a thoroughfare nicknamed “The Powder Highway”, embraces winter weather.
-The mountains powder themselves in crystalline white while inhabitants — both people and wildlife — bundle up with thicker coats.
+This mountain playground in British Columbia, also known as The Powder Highway embraces winter weather.
+The mountains powder themselves in crystalline white while inhabitants — both people and wildlife, bundle up with thicker coats.

 But unlike the mammals that burrow as daylight hours wane, Kootenay folks find ways to maximize shorter days and light up the longer nights.

-Christmas Celebrations - December 24-25
+Christmas Celebrations - December 24-25, 2019

-Griz Days Winter Festival - March 3-5, 2017
+Griz Days Winter Festival - March 6-8, 2019

 Photo Credit: Photographer - Jeff Topham/Tourism Fernie at Fernie's Griz Days